lazariv/hpc-compendium/doc.zih.tu-dresden.de/README.md

 Runner is an application that works with GitLab CI/CD to run jobs in a pipeline.
 The CI/CD pipeline for this very project is to generate the static html using `mkdocs` and deploy them at GitLab Pages.

-### Why is this not at gitlab.hrz.tu-chemnitz.de?

-Both features, GitLab Pages and GitLab Runner, are currently not available at gitlab.hrz.tu-chemnitz.de

-If this project exceeds the mock-up phase, the Git hosting service should be discussed.
-But for now, it is quite comfortable to use the infrastructure at gitlab.com

 ## Contribute

 ### Workflow